Nymphing For Salmon: How The Guides Do it

 The tight line method allows the fly angler to get a better dead drift and is better in shallow water situations.

-Euro nymphing is similar to traditional high stick nymphing using a high rod and short fly line or no fly line and just the leader, except with Euro Nymphing you add a 12 to 24-inch colored piece of mono line added about 4 to 6 feet up from the flies and situated in the mid-section of the leader.
+Euro nymphing uses a high rod tip and a short fly line or just the leader, with an added 12 to 24-inch colored piece of mono line called a “sighter,” which added about 6 feet up from the flies and situated in the mid-section of the leader.

 You can buy a Sighter which is often known as two-tone fluorescent tippet material and many fly shops will now sell it.